kozec/syncthing-gtk/README.md

 - First run wizard for initial configuration
 - Running Syncthing daemon in background
 - Half-automatic setup for new nodes and repositories
-- Filesystem watching and instant synchronization using inotify
 - Nautilus (a.k.a.
 Files), Nemo and Caja integration
 - Desktop notifications